 East of the ORMCP limit, the proposed development represents a change in land use and increase in density.
-This involves the addition of a roadway bisecting this portion of the property to provide access to single detached dwellings, a mid/high rise condominium as well as a neighborhood park.
+This involves the addition of a roadway bisecting this portion of the property to provide access to single detached dwellings, a townhouse block as well as a neighborhood park.